xalaida/laravel-position/README.md

 #### Update

-To move a model to an arbitrary position in the sequence, you can simply update its position like this:
+To move a model to an arbitrary position in the sequence, you can simply update its position.
+For example:

 ```php
 $category->update([